 This is intentional – we sometimes ask about the same topic a few times with different wording or options so that we can see which questions work the best for future surveys, as well as to determine whether the wording of the questions is affecting the responses that people give.

 Can I stop halfway through and come back later?

-Unfortunately, there is no way to save your answers and come back later; closing the survey window will require starting over again.
+Some browsers may save your partial response, but if you close your window we can’t promise that you won’t have to start over.
 You can however leave the survey window open for as long as you would like.
 The survey is estimated to take about 30 minutes.